Authentication Swiftlet

 User Authentication and Password Management

-When the swiftmq.auth.encrypted.passwords system property is set to true, user passwords must be stored in encrypted form.
-The master password for decryption is supplied via the SWIFTMQ_MASTER_PASSWORD environment variable.
-If the master password is not set, the Swiftlet will refuse to start when encrypted passwords are enabled.
+When the system property swiftmq.auth.encrypted.passwords is set to true, user passwords must be encrypted.
+The master password for decryption is provided via the SWIFTMQ_MASTER_PASSWORD environment variable.
+If this variable is not set when encryption is enabled, the Swiftlet will fail to start.

 Configuration Example: